What are powers of attorney?

 Deciding how your attorneys will make decisions

-If you decide to have more than one attorney, you will need to decide whether your attorneys are given authority to act jointly and severally, or jointly.
+If you decide to have more than one attorney, you will need to decide whether your attorneys are given authority to act:

-Acting jointly: this means that all your attorneys must agree to every decision made on your behalf.
+jointly - this means that all your attorneys must agree to every decision made on your behalf

-Acting jointly and severally: this means that any one of the attorneys can make decisions independently of the others.
+jointly and severally - this means that any one of the attorneys can make decisions independently of the others

-For example, you may be happy to allow your attorneys to act jointly and severally if they are simply paying your bills, but you may want them to act jointly if they have to sell your property or make some other significant decision on your behalf.
+For example, you may be happy to allow your attorneys to act jointly and severally if they are simply paying your bills.
+However, you may want them to act jointly if they have to sell your property or make some other significant decision on your behalf.

 Restrictions on what your attorneys can do

 You can, if you want, put restrictions on what your attorneys can and can’t do.
-You can also provide guidance to your attorneys within your Lasting power of attorney about how you would like them to act in certain situations.
+You can also provide guidance to your attorneys within your LPA about how you would like them to act in certain situations.